maniaclab/afmetrics_collector/README.md

 `*/5 * * * * root (KUBECONFIG=/etc/kubernetes/admin.conf /usr/local/bin/afmetrics_collector -v -sjb --host -t "<token>" -c "<cluster>") >> /var/log/afmetrics/afmetrics.log 2>&1`

 ## Advanced Usage

+### Batch queue status reporting

+By default no batch queue status is reported.
+To add queue status reporting, add the queue in this format "queuename:condor query contraint expression".
+For example the following command will collect status of two queues, the all inclusive queue and the short queue which can be queried with queue=="short" constraint.

+`afmetrics_collector -vv -b -t <token> -c "<cluster>" -q all: -q 'short:queue=="short"'

 ### SSH history